mhaugrud/msumcspy/_sources/PythonTurtle/race.rst

 #.
 Create a for loop, using a random number for the parameter passed to the range function.
 Inside the for loop move one of the turtles forward by some number of units.

 #.
 Create a single for loop using something like 150 or 200 as the range parameter.
-Then inside the for loop move each turtle forward using a different random number as the parameter to forward.
+Inside the for loop, generate a random number and move a turtle forward by that amount.
+Generate another random number and move the the other turtle forward by that amount.

 So, which of these options is better?
 Which is most correct?
 These are excellent questions.
 Option 1 is certainly the simplest, but it isn't very satisfying as far as a race is concerned.
 Each turtle simply moves their distance on their turn.
 That is not very satisfying as far as a simulated race goes.
 Option 2 ends up looking a lot like option 1